Shane Lowry clinches Claret Jug for first major title

 Fleetwood was also chasing his first major title after a runner-up spot in the 2018 US Open, but he just couldn't get close enough to rattle Lowry.

-Lowry's father Brendan, a well known Gaelic footballer, followed inside the ropes, watching on nervously despite his son's seemingly smooth passage to glory.
+Lowry's father Brendan, a well known former Gaelic footballer, followed inside the ropes, watching on nervously despite his son's seemingly smooth passage to glory.

 "He's everyone's son in Ireland today," said former European Ryder Cup captain Sam Torrance on TV commentary.